-When data are submitted electronically, it is easier for FDA to review data, approve new drugs, and monitor drugs after they go on the market.
+If the applicant submits the data electronically, it is easier for FDA to review data, approve new drugs, and monitor drugs after they go on the market.

 Drug developers can seek help from FDA at any point during the drug development process, including

-- After Phase 2, to obtain guidance on the design of large Phase 3 studies
+- After Phase 2, to obtain guidance on the design of broad Phase 3 studies.

-- Any time during the process, to obtain an assessment of the IND application.
+- Any time during the process for assessment of the IND application.

 - Foreign drug manufacturers who wish to import drugs into the United States must register with the FDA.

-- The Federal Food, Drug, and Cosmetic Act prohibits the import or export of unapproved new drugs, meaning any drug that has not been manufactured with FDA approval.
+- The Federal Food, Drug, and Cosmetic Act prohibit the import or export of unapproved new drugs, meaning any drug that has not been manufactured with FDA approval.

-- Imported drug products are subject to inspection by the US Bureau of Customs and Border Protection and the FDA may refuse admission of any drug that appears to be unapproved, misbranded, or adulterated.
+- Imported drug products are subject to inspection by the US Bureau of Customs and Border Protection, so the FDA may refuse admission of any drug that appears to be unapproved, misbranded, or adulterated.

-Clinical Trials can be initiated immediately after the 30-day approval, after receiving IND approval and approval from the Ethics committee.
+Applicant can initiate the clinical trials immediately after the 30-day approval, after receiving IND and Ethics committee approval.
 The sponsor or the Principal investigator designated by the sponsor should register the Clinical Trials with clinicaltrial.gov.

 Food and Drug Administration requires all applicable clinical trials to register and report results on a government-administered website (www.clinicaltrials.gov).
-If a clinical trial involves Phase I studies of a drug, the results are not required to be submitted.
+If a clinical trial involves Phase I studies of a drug, then the results submission is not required.